frankpablo/smith-site/docs/teaching/csc250/csc250home.md

   * Q: **When are the instructor's office hours?**
       * A: TBD (we'll define them using a poll and set 2 x 1-hour sessions; in addition, we can always meet over zoom with prior arangement or discuss over Slack).
   * Q: **Where are office hours?**
-      * A: Ford Hall, Third Floor, Chemistry side, to the end: Office #316
+      * A: Ford Hall, Third Floor, Chemistry side, to the end: Office #316; We might also save the classroom for OHs.
   * Q: **What can I do if I am not free during office hours?**
       * A: we can set up an appointment to meet over zoom (usually 10 min).
 Also, there will be TA help available (TBD).
   * Q: **When are the TA's office hours?**
       * A: TBD.
   * Q: **Can I submit Homework Assignments late?**
-      * A: Only with prior permission (Slack) given an explanation or because of emergency (e.g. health); HWs build on each other so the maximum extension is 4 days.
+      * A: Only with prior permission (Slack) given an explanation or because of emergency (e.g. health); HWs build on each other so the maximum extension is 4 days (given sparingly).
   * Q: **Can I complete a quiz late?**
       * A: Only with prior permission (Slack) given an explanation or because of emergency (e.g. health); Quizzes are used for attendance AND formative assessments so you only get 1 free late attempt.
   * Q: **Will you record classes?**
-      * A: Only the first two weeks.
+      * A: No.
   * Q: **Can I "attend" classes over Zoom?**
       * A: Only due to health reasons and with previous permission from the instructor.
-In addition, the instroctor will not manage the zoom call so you need to get a classmate to: 1) sit in front, and 2) manage the zoom call and your questions.
+In addition, the instructor will not manage the zoom call so you need to get a classmate to: 1) sit in front, and 2) manage the zoom call and your questions.
 I can lend that person a webcam for easy setup.
   * Q: **What do I need to get started?**
-      * A: Access to the [website](https://frankpablo.github.io/smith-site/docs/teaching/csc250home/), access to moodle for the course, access to the Slack workspace for the course.
+      * A: Access to the [website](https://frankpablo.github.io/smith-site/docs/teaching/csc250home/), access to Moodle for the course, access to the Slack workspace for the course.
   * Q: **What do I do if I am not officially registered (I don't have Moodle)?**
       * A: The course has a cap, and only if students leave will I let other students in.
 I will pick students based on the waitlist with no preference given to anyone.